timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 19-CYBER AND INFORMATION OPERATIONS MATTERS/CHAPTER 19-CYBER AND INFORMATION OPERATIONS MATTERS.md

   * (A) is carried out by the armed forces of the United States;

+  * (B) is intended to achieve a cyber effect against a foreign terrorist organization or a country, including its armed forces and the proxy forces of that country located elsewhere—

+    * (i) with which the armed forces of the United States are not involved in hostilities (as that term is used in section 4 of the War Powers Resolution (50 U.S.C.
+1543)); or

+    * (ii) with respect to which the involvement of the armed forces of the United States in hostilities has not been acknowledged publicly by the United States; and

-  * (B) is determined to—
+  * (C)(i) is determined to—

-    * (i) have a medium or high collateral effects estimate;
+    * (I) have a medium or high collateral effects estimate;

-    * (ii) have a medium or high intelligence gain or loss;
+    * (II) have a medium or high intelligence gain or loss;

-    * (iii) have a medium or high probability of political retaliation, as determined by the political military assessment contained within the associated concept of operations;
+    * (III) have a medium or high probability of political retaliation, as determined by the political military assessment contained within the associated concept of operations;

-    * (iv) have a medium or high probability of detection when detection is not intended; or
+    * (IV) have a medium or high probability of detection when detection is not intended; or

-    * (v) result in medium or high collateral effects; and
+    * (V) result in medium or high collateral effects; or

-  * (C) is intended to cause cyber effects outside a geographic location—

-    * (i) where the armed forces of the United States are involved in hostilities (as that term is used in section 1543 of title 50, United States Code); or

-    * (ii) with respect to which hostilities have been declared by the United States.
+  * (ii) is a matter the Secretary determines to be appropriate.

 * (2) The actions described in this paragraph are the following: